 My first time up was in the fog.
 A thick fog that didn’t quite interfere with routefinding but definitely kept me guessing as far as what the views might be like (if there even were any), if if was going to burn off, and if this was going to be worth it visually or if it was just an exercise in, well, exercise.
 By the time I reached the summit, I wasn’t even a hundred percent sure it was the summit; I remember just standing there as the clouds swirled past and around me and I happened to look down and see the survey marker, and was like, ok, well, I’m here, I guess I’ll have a snack and see if it burns off.

-I sat down facing south ish, a habit grown out of Rainier being our Mecca, took out my PB&J, and within ten minutes the clouds suddenly blew away, parting like curtains to reveal blue skies and a dead-center, larger than expected Mt.
+Sitting down facing south ish, a habit grown out of Rainier being our Mecca, I took out my PB&J, and within ten minutes the clouds suddenly blew away, parting like curtains to reveal blue skies and a dead-center, larger than expected Mt.
 Rainier with the sun hitting its flanks.
 I actually gasped and said something like ‘Holy Mother of Jesus” as I sat there face to face with my favorite glaciated volcano.
 I stood up and looked around at what I’d climbed up, what was around me, watched the clouds move around and settle into the valley below, leaving me alone on top of a peak as if adrift on an iceberg, and decided I was in love.

 The descent is not the time to relax, not on this one.
 They say 90% of hiking accidents occur on the way down, and this trail really makes it easy to see how and why.
 With no shortage of toe-catching roots, slippery rocks, rolly dirt, and unstable scree, It’s one of the few that takes me nearly as long to go down as it does up.
 Just please watch your step and don’t rush this part.
 A header would be terrible here.

 I have been on Snoqualmie Mountain when it’s pleasant in the parking lot, cloudy on the way up, and snowing on top.
 I’ve seen rainbows, experienced a thirty degree temp swing, and changed from shorts to pants and from pants to shorts.
-I’ve borrowed a friend’s gloves because mine got soaked through.
+Even borrowed a friend’s gloves because mine got soaked through.
 Check the weather reports all you want but know that this is a moody one and will do whatever it wants.
 Bring layers, bring hand warmers, bring something for each season.
 It’s amazing what can happen in 3.8 miles.

 How To Get There